DaliborTrampota/DaliborTrampota/README.md

 ## My name is Dalibor and I like programming!
 - My strongest language is JavaScript.
 - I specialize in discord bots.
-- I prefer working on backend but [I'm fairly experienced with ReactJS as well](https://koknut.xyz).
+- I prefer working on backend but [I'm fairly experienced with React/SolidJS as well](https://koknut.xyz).
 - I'm a quick learner and I'm open to learning new technologies and languages!

 ### Languages and tools I use and know